-Astigmatism is a refractive defect that causes images to focus on the retina in a distorted way, affecting near and far vision.
+- Astigmatism is a refractive defect that causes images to focus on the retina in a distorted way

 What causes it?

-Astigmatism is usually caused by a problem in the curvature of the cornea that impedes clear focusing on near and far objects.
-The cornea loses its spherical shape, becoming elliptical.
+- It is usually caused by a problem in the curvature of the cornea that impedes clear focusing on near and far objects

 How can it be prevented?

-Symptoms can vary depending on age and type and degree of astigmatism.
-If the astigmatism is low, it may not affect vision.
+They can vary depending on age and type and degree of astigmatism.

 The most common symptoms are: